SLATE Quarterly Updates

 As always, we encourage you to try things out and let us know what’s working, what’s not, what can be improved and so on.
 For discussion, news and troubleshooting, the SLATE Slack workspace is the best place to reach us!

-- The production SLATE federation now flagged to use Helm 3 by default
+- The production SLATE federation now uses Helm 3 throughout.

 - Edge cluster registration refactored to address problems with auto-detection selecting private IP addresses.

 - Improved caching of available applications in the API server.

 - Updated the CLI client program to more consistently use exit status to signal failures, which should improve its usefulness in scripts.